Appdynamics/aws-lambda-monitoring-extension/README.md

 **Note : This extension is compatible with Machine Agent version 4.5.13 or later.

-* If you are seeing warning messages while starting the Machine Agent, update the http-client and http-core JARs in {MACHINE_AGENT_HOME}/monitorsLibs to httpclient-4.5.9 and httpcore-4.4.12 in monitorsLibs to make this warning go away.
+* If you are seeing warning messages while starting the Machine Agent, update the http-client and http-core JARs in {MACHINE_AGENT_HOME}/monitorsLibs to httpclient-4.5.9 and httpcore-4.4.12 to make this warning go away.
 * To make AWS extensions work on Machine Agent < 4.5.13:
   The http-client and http-core JARs in {MACHINE_AGENT_HOME}/monitorsLibs has to be manually be updated to httpclient-4.5.9 and httpcore-4.4.12